Why Do I Feel Responsible for My Parents?

 health or aging

 From a Family Constellations perspective, this often reflects a reversal of roles in which the child unconsciously attempts to carry emotional burdens that belong to the mother.
 While this movement usually arises from love, it may leave the child feeling responsible for something that can never truly be controlled.
-Healing often begins with recognizing that a mother's happiness belongs to the mother, while the child's task is to receive life and live it fully.

 Love and Loyalty